Thiru1814/rmldnn/README.md

 - **AWS**

-  - Deploy the *rmldnn* AMI on the AWS cloud:
+  - Deploy the *rmldnn* AMI on the AWS cloud(its good to start with free credits):

     [<img src="./figures/deploy_to_AWS.png" width="178">](https://aws.amazon.com/marketplace/pp/prodview-kfict5f43ntbu)